swynes/Measuring-what-works/Household_Energy_Calculations.md

     ## [1] 63.44065

-This intervention can increase emissions by 11.13kgCO2e/year or range of 3.27-18.63kgCO2e/year if messages are sent to all consumers.
+This intervention can INCREASE emissions by 11.13kgCO2e/year or range of 3.27-18.63kgCO2e/year if messages are sent to all consumers.
 Tailored intervention can decrease emissions by 63.44kgCO2e/year or range from 18.68-106.25kgCO2e/year if messages are not sent to households who consume below average levels of electricity.

 \*\*PETERSEN ET AL. 2007